CageCode/World-Food-Ecosystems/practical1/understandinggradients.md

 > 📝 **Question 5**.
 Given the code earlier, you should now have the ability to build a plot showing how Precipitation changes across Longitude.
 > <br />
 > <br />
-> Copy the code that you used to create the temperature plot, then change the code so that it extracts the precipitation.
+> Copy the code that you used to create the temperature plot, then change the code so that it extracts the precipitation. <br />
-> Build this plot using the transect you have used in the practical.
+> Build this plot using the transect you have used in the practical. <br />
-> Make the figure complete by adding a title and labels for the axis.
+> Make the figure complete by adding a title and labels for the axis. <br />
-> Indicate the coast range, willamette valley and western cascades on this precipitation profile based on information from the paper you read for this class.
+> Indicate the coast range, willamette valley and western cascades on this precipitation profile based on information from the paper you read for this class. <br />
-> Upload the final plot to the quiz.
+> Upload the final plot to the quiz. <br />

 <br />